ItsVaidas/wordle-guesser-python/README.md

 A simple Python script to guess which word should be in wordle.

 Currently it's in simulation mode.
-You would need to change it a bit to function as required.
+You would need to change that by switching simulation to false in file.
-It was made as an experiment, so don't expect good code quality.
-Sorry about that.

 When launching the app it will display the word to enter in wordly.
 After entering it you will need to write information to the app: